swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Research

-As of writing this paper, *RxJS Debugging for vscode* is available in version v0.1.2, allowing to debug RxJS applications running in Node.js.
-Once v1.0.0^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2)] introduces support for debugging programs running in a browser, we see the necessity for two new empirical studies: (i) An observational study to answer the question, if "readiness-to-hand" is indeed of uttermost importance when it comes to effective RP debugging utilities [@Alabor_Stolze_2020].
-Further, (ii) we propose to test the effectiveness of the presented RP debugger for RxJS compared to traditional debugging utilities like manual print statements and control-flow-oriented debuggers.
+We presented operator log points for debugging RP programs and the development process that led to them.
+This process ensured that the proposed solution satisfies the user's need to debug RxJS programs without manual print statements.
+Version 0.1.2 of *RxJS Debugging for vscode* can debug RxJS programs running in the Node.js JavaScript VM.
+The planned major release 1.0.0^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2)] will generalize this solution further and brings operator log points to RxJS applications running in web browsers.

-Even though we validated the UX concepts of the new RxJS debugger twice during its development, more usability testing would potentially provide hints on how the UX could be improved further.
+We see the opportunity for a comprehensive field test on how software engineers use the novel RP debugger once its next iteration is available.
+Usage statistics provided through the planned analytics reporting module might prove helpful in these regards.

 ## Features